Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company runs an application on Amazon EC2 instances.
 The EC2 instances are in an Auto Scaling group and run behind an Application Load Balancer (ALB).
 The application experiences errors when total requests exceed 100 requests per second.
 A SysOps administrator must collect information about total requests for a 2-week period to determine when requests exceeded this threshold.
 What should the SysOps administrator do to collect this data?

-- [x] Use the ALB's `RequestCount` metric.
+- [x] Use the `ALB`'s `RequestCount` metric.
 Configure a time range of 2 weeks and a period of 1 minute.
 Examine the chart to determine peak traffic times and volumes.
 - [ ] Use Amazon CloudWatch metric math to generate a sum of request counts for all the EC2 instances over a 2-week period.
 Sort by a 1-minute interval.
 - [ ] Create Amazon CloudWatch custom metrics on the EC2 launch configuration templates to create aggregated request metrics across all the EC2 instances.
 - [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule.
 Configure an EC2 event matching pattern that creates a metric that is based on EC2 requests.
 Display the data in a graph.

 ### A SysOps administrator needs to create a report that shows how many bytes are sent to and received from each target group member for an Application Load Balancer (ALB).
 Which combination of steps should the SysOps administrator take to meet these requirements?
 (Choose two.)

-- [x] Enable access logging for the ALB.
+- [x] Enable access logging for the `ALB`.
 Save the logs to an Amazon S3 bucket.
 - [ ] Install the Amazon CloudWatch agent on the instances in the target group.
-- [x] Use Amazon Athena to query the ALB logs.
+- [x] Use Amazon Athena to query the `ALB` logs.
 Query the table.
 Use the `received_bytes` and `sent_bytes` fields to calculate the total bytes grouped by the target port field.
-- [ ] Use Amazon Athena to query the ALB logs.
+- [ ] Use Amazon Athena to query the `ALB` logs.
 Query the table.
 Use the `received_bytes` and `sent_bytes` fields to calculate the total bytes grouped by the client port field.
-- [ ] Create an Amazon CloudWatch dashboard that shows the Sum statistic of the ProcessedBytes metric for the ALB.
+- [ ] Create an Amazon CloudWatch dashboard that shows the Sum statistic of the ProcessedBytes metric for the `ALB`.

 ### A company's SysOps administrator manages a fleet of Windows Amazon EC2 instances that run in a single AWS account.
 The instances have a tag that includes a key of `OS` and a value of `Windows`.
 The company uses AWS Systems Manager to patch the instances.
 The company has installed the Amazon CloudWatch agent on the instances, but the configuration is inconsistent.
 The SysOps administrator needs to reconfigure every instance to use the same predefined CloudWatch configuration.
 Which combination of steps will meet these requirements?
 (Choose two.)